-For the fourth and last parameter evaluated, parasite density, results show substantial improvement for all the participating laboratories (figure 4).
-Although this parameter still needs strengthening, in this round the concordance rates obtained by almost all laboratories have been higher than those in the previous rounds.
-Six of the 21 participant laboratories obtained acceptable results (\geq 80% concordance).
-In this parameter the difference of \pm 50% to the assigned value of the parasite density in each slide is taken into account.
+For the fourth and last parameter evaluated, parasite density, results shown some improvement for most of the participating laboratories (figure 4).
+Although this parameter still needs strengthening, in this round 11 laboratories improved, nine achieved less than previous round, one maintained, and we have three new participants.
+Five of the 24 participant laboratories obtained acceptable results (≥80% concordance).
+In this parameter the difference of ±50% to the assigned value of the parasite density in each slide is considered.
 See Annex 1 for the details of the formulas used in the NETLab system for the calculation of concordance rates.

-The major problem observed in this parameter was the in correct use of the formula for calculation of parasite density by parasites per microliter of blood (p/ μ l).
+The major problem observed in this parameter was the incorrect use of the formula for calculation of parasite density by parasites per microliter of blood (p/ μ l).
 This is due to the fact that some laboratories are still using the 'plus' system which had been previously established for estimating parasite density.
 Currently, several of the national laboratories evaluated are implementing the counting of parasites per microliter (p/ μ l) and a noticeable improvement since the first round has been observed for most of these.